Lenín Moreno: Nepotism and irregular management of COVID-19 vaccines

 Health Minister Juan Carlos Zevallos stirred controversy by prioritizing the vaccination of his relatives against COVID-19 instead of focusing on priority groups.
 This occurred while Ecuador was facing a severe national emergency with thousands of deaths due to the pandemic, and corpses were piling up in the streets of Guayaquil.
 It was discovered that doses intended for COVID-19 patients were diverted to vaccinate Zevallos' family members at private centers.
-Despite the complaints and calls for his resignation, Zevallos received strong support from President Lenín Moreno.
+Despite the complaints and calls for his resignation, Zevallos received strong support from Moreno.
 However, due to pressure from the National Assembly, he ultimately resigned from his position.

 The Attorney General's Office requested precautionary measures to prevent Zevallos from leaving the country.
 Despite these measures, it was revealed that Zevallos had allegedly escaped to Miami.

 Security measures

-Since Lenín Moreno assumed the presidency, Ecuador has experienced a significant increase in insecurity, as the homicide rate has risen from 5.6 per 100,000 inhabitants in 2017 to 20 per 100,000 in 2022.
+Since Moreno assumed the presidency, Ecuador has experienced a significant increase in insecurity, as the homicide rate has risen from 5.6 per 100,000 inhabitants in 2017 to 20 per 100,000 in 2022.
 According to security expert Fernando Carrión, this situation results from decisions made by Moreno's government: "The Ministry of Justice, which managed prisons, was eliminated, as well as the coordinating Ministry of Security, the Ministry of the Interior responsible for security, and the National Council for the Control of Narcotic and Psychotropic Substances.
 All of this was consolidated into a single ministry called the Ministry of Governance, and budgetary resources were substantially reduced."
 Due to these measures, Ecuador went from being the second safest country in the region to one of the most violent and dangerous in Latin America.
 In 2023, Paco Moncayo, the then Minister of Security under President Guillermo Lasso, stated, "Moreno dismantled the country's security system."

-Due to Lenin Moreno's budget cuts, the elimination of ministries and security coordination, as well as the dismissal of public workers, including those responsible for the control of the penitentiary system, one of the bloodiest prison uprisings in Ecuador's history occurred in 2021, known as the Ecuador Prison Massacre of 23 February 2021.
+Following Moreno's budget cuts, one of the bloodiest prison uprisings in Ecuador's history occurred in 2021.